-A picture says a thousand words and can change the course of a life when it comes to adoption.
+A picture says a thousand words and can change the course of life when it comes to adoption.
+An adoption photolisting is part of that.
 Thousands of children are waiting to be adopted across the country and the world, and what stands between them and a forever family is sometimes as small as a picture and a short description.
 This is what is generally called an adoption photolisting—a brief snapshot of the child and her personality, looking for a family to love her.
 Just as birth mothers scroll through profile pages of couples hoping to be the perfect fit for an unborn child, anyone can scroll through profile pages of children smiling big who are waiting and hoping to impact the viewer for the possibility of being adopted.
 Each adoption photolisting tugs on your heartstrings and opens your eyes to the needs of our youth.

 In Jamie Giesbrecht’s recent article, she explained it best:

-“Something about photolistings always haunts me a bit—you are literally looking in the eyes of a child whose entire future is hinging and changing on if they are placed, who they are placed with, and where they are placed.
+“Something about photo listings always haunts me a bit—you are literally looking in the eyes of a child whose entire future is hinging and changing on if they are placed, who they are placed with, and where they are placed.
 I tend to find a sense of sadness in me when I look into these faces.”

 Among the many sites available online, Adoption.com has listings for every state as well as international listings and provides information on waiting children.
 Not only are you able to view a sweet picture of the child, but also there’s a brief description of what the child enjoys in his or her free time, the child’s goals in life (personally and academically), and what type of family he or she believes would be a good fit.

 What others may not realize is the ability to inquire about a child right from his or her adoption photolisting.
 You can connect with the child’s caseworker after a series of questions.
-There may be important additional information about the child listed that would be helpful in finding the perfectly fitted family.
+There may be important additional information about the child listed that would help find the perfectly fitted family.
 Sometimes, there are placement stipulations regarding American Indians staying within their tribe or a child needing to be the only child in the family rather than having siblings.
 There’s a wide range of circumstances that could impact a child’s life and whether or not the family is truly the right match.

-“The thing to keep in mind with the photolistings is that kids are on them because they have been hard to place in their home area.
+“The thing to keep in mind with the photo listings is that kids are on them because they have been hard to place in their home area.
 There’s always a reason they were hard to place.
 Sometimes that reason is something you’re prepared to deal with, sometimes it’s not.
 In the case of my daughter, it was basically a combination of her age and her race, neither of which was an issue for us.
 Other common reasons are physical or mental handicaps, medical needs, being part of a sibling group, or emotional/behavioral problems.
-If you’re looking at a listing of a child where you can’t see any reason they would be hard to place – know that there is one, and that you need to find out what it is.”
+If you’re looking at a listing of a child where you can’t see any reason they would be hard to place – know that there is one and that you need to find out what it is.”

 Early in my own adoption journey, I will never forget hearing my dear friend’s own experience with the adoption photolisting that changed her family forever.
 Just like me, she was on the path of adoption and wasn’t sure how the Lord would ultimately bless her family with a child.
-Browsing national photolistings wasn’t unusual for either of us because our hearts desired to love and care for a child, regardless of age, gender, and race.
+Browsing national photo listings wasn’t unusual for either of us because our hearts desired to love and care for a child, regardless of age, gender, and race.
 We knew our children were out there; we just needed to find him or her.

-At this point in time, she and her husband had agreed on domestic adoption but weren’t necessarily interested in a newborn.
+At this point, she and her husband had agreed on domestic adoption but weren’t necessarily interested in a newborn.
 One ordinary afternoon, she began browsing through the long list of children waiting for adoption like she was known to do and stumbled across this precious little Texas boy with the softest, kindest eyes.
 “His soul spoke to me that day,” she told me with a glimmer in her eye.
 “This is my son.
 I feel it and can’t really explain how strong this feeling is.
 I just know he is my son.”
 His picture and explanation of his special needs immediately stopped her scroll.
 Her background working with autistic kids was exactly what this sweet, spirited kid needed in his future.
 It still gives me chills when I think about it because I witnessed firsthand the ending of this family’s beautiful story.

 She and her husband were home study ready and working with an adoption organization which allowed them to start the process of adoption easily.
 Of course, each adoption journey has its own bumps in the road for various reasons, but the happy ending of a child finding a forever home is always the main goal.
 Since this young boy was out of state, his journey home to Louisiana didn’t come without a lot of hoops, multiple out-of-state visits, and mounds of paperwork for the prospective parents.
-Even through all of that, my friend kept holding on to the picture of him and stayed strong because she knew they would be together eventually.
+Even though all of that, my friend kept holding on to the picture of him and stayed strong because she knew they would be together eventually.
 She never gave up the fight for her son.
 For this young boy, he is now enjoying the sunshine of country life with parents that love and adore every second with him.
 This incredible blessing all began with something as simple as a picture—one that spoke a thousand words to the right person.

-Being an adoptive parent myself, I also know firsthand how significant photos are in portraying a particular message or feeling.
+Being an adoptive parent myself, I also know firsthand how significant photos and an adoption photolisting are in portraying a particular message or feeling.
 My husband and I spent countless hours placing our entire lives on our Parent Profile, from family relationships to the rooms in our house, in a series of pictures, hoping to reach the heart of one birth mother.
 The photos tell a story, one that holds so much meaning for both the creator and the viewer.
 You want to include all of yourself, but not too much.
 In the end, you feel as if you’re selling yourself, and in a way, you are.

-On some level, I identify with the desire of each and every child in these adoption photolistings.
+On some level, I identify with the desire of every child in these adoption photo listings.
 I understand the hope to belong to someone, but in our case as adoptive parents, I understand the hope that someone will belong to us.
 We spent a lot of time putting our best face forward in the hope that we would reach the right one.
-It is an incredibly vulnerable and humbling place to be in as a child or as an adult.
+It is an incredibly vulnerable and humbling place to be as a child or as an adult.
 We all want to be connected on a familial level, and love is at the center, always.
 Each child, each birth mother, each adoptive parent, every single person involved with adoption only wants love from their child, love from a parent, or wants to love with their whole heart.

 If you are still on the fence about placing your child for adoption, that is completely okay and normal.
 Placing a child is not something that you will necessarily ever feel 100 percent sure about.
 It is a huge decision that will change your life forever.
 I don’t say that to scare you, but rather simply as a fact.
 It is definitely a decision worth taking time to consider.
 One thing you can do when you are considering placing your child for adoption is to gather information.
-It is important to be well-informed in order to make your decision.
+It is important to be well informed to make your decision.
 Call various adoption professionals or adoption agencies to gather information.
 Many will be willing to even sit down with you and chat.
 None of this is you committing to placing your child, but rather, you are gathering information.